heptarch/heptarch.github.io/drafts/rbl2.md

 R&D. Universities are slower, clunkier, more inward-looking; industry tends to be more constrained by revenue and other research-exogenous factors.
 Neither path is ideal.
-And while Bell had the best of both worlds, but its material circumstances are unrepeatable.
-But there may be ways besides a state monopoly to enjoy the merits of both Ivory Tower and boardroom.
+And while Bell had the best of both worlds, its material circumstances are unrepeatable.
+But there may be ways besides a state monopoly to enjoy the merits of both the Ivory Tower and boardroom.

 Last time, I <a href="https://heptar.ch/rbl1/#sec-1-5">discussed</a>
-how to scale down some of the factors in the Bell Labs "successipe".
-I suspect that open sourcing is scaling too far.
+how to scale down some of the factors in the Bell Labs recipe for success.
+I suspect that open sourcing is going too far.
 Instead, I'll consider how we might realize the recipe in a small-to-medium size startup.

-## 1. <a href="#toc">Containers</a><a id="sec-1" name="sec-1"></a>
+## 1. <a href="#toc">Core</a><a id="sec-1" name="sec-1"></a>

+The idea would be to critical mass of smart,